 You can only request an assisted collection if:

 You can report a missed collection if your rubbish, recycling, food or paid for garden waste hasn't been picked up by 4pm on your collection day.
 Bins are picked up at different times by different vehicles throughout the day.
 Allow all vehicles to complete collections by late afternoon before reporting a missed collection.

 We will not collect your bin or sack if:

 We will not collect items placed by the side of your bin or an overflowing bin or sack.

 You can only report a missed collection within 24 hours of your collection day so we can investigate.
-If your bins were put out correctly, we will revisit your address before the next collection day.
+If your bins were put out correctly, we will revisit your address within five working days.

 If you live on a property with limited front space, you may have: